At a glance

-“personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic [fingerprint] data.”
+“personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm someone’s unique identification of that natural person, such as facial images or dactyloscopic [fingerprint] data.”

-This means that personal data is only biometric data if it:
+This means that personal information is only biometric data if it:

-- relates to someone’s behaviour, appearance, or observable characteristics (eg the way someone types, a person’s voice, fingerprints, or face);
+- relates to someone’s physical, physiological or behavioural characteristics (eg the way someone types, a person’s voice, fingerprints, or face);

-- has been extracted or further analysed using technology (eg an audio recording of someone talking is analysed with specific software to detect things like tone, pitch, accents and inflections); and
+- has been processed using specific technologies (eg an audio recording of someone talking is analysed with specific software to detect qualities like tone, pitch, accents and inflections); and

 - can uniquely identify (recognise) the person it relates to.

-If you are using information that does not meet these criteria, you must still determine if you are processing personal data.
+If you are using information that does not meet these criteria, you must still determine if you are processing personal information.

-You must only process special category data if you can identify a valid condition for processing.
+You must only process special category information if you can identify a valid condition for processing it.